sdbaner/lemon-devops-excercise/SOLUTIONS.md

 ### ToDo
 - Use aws role `terraform-provisioner` to deploy terraform resources to ensure reliabilty and security.
 This aws role should have programmatic access to all create/access/delete the required resources only.
 Due to time constraints , I have used the root account to provision the infrastructure which is not a good practice.
 - Use separate variable files for different environments.
+- Install ALB Controller.
+This requires creating IAM Role for ALB Controller.
+- Deploy ALB Controller Using Helm.
+- Grant access to additional users for the EKS cluster.